MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 - Windows node pool isn't supported.
 - This feature isn't available in Azure portal.
 [Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
 - [Node pool snapshot][node pool snapshot] isn't supported.
-- All VM sizes selected in a node pool need to be from a similar VM family.
-For example, an N-Series VM size cannot be mixed with a D-Series VM size in the same node pool.
+- All VM sizes selected in a node pool need to be from a similar virtual machine family.
+For example, an N-Series virtual machine type cannot be mixed with a D-Series virtual machine type in the same node pool.
-- VirtualMachines node pools allow up to 5 different virtual machine sizes per node pool.
+- VirtualMachines node pools allow up to five different virtual machine sizes per node pool.

 ## Create an AKS cluster with VirtualMachines node pools